-So one day,in September 2013, just like that, I deleted all my games and movies and somehow got into android development.
+So one day,on September 2013, just like that, I deleted all my games and somehow got into android development.
 My brother had recently bought a Nokia Lumia phone(not an Android phone) and I was mesmerized by the way it’s music player looked.
 The UI to me at that time was really beautiful.
 I found myself using his phone just to listen to music on it.
 At that time, I was using an android phone and I tried searching for a music player which was as beautiful as the music player on Lumia and I couldn’t find any.

 I ended up making a music player/media player and later called it “La Musique“, a french phrase meaning “The Music”

 The Keyword here was Music Player.
 There are many other keywords which you can find easily.I have explained it below.

 Note:Why are keywords important before you start developing the app?
 Because I could have wasted 10 months creating the app and ended up with no downloads if I the market/niche/keyword I had chosen had no demand.

 Mobile app development

 So after deleting the app, I had an app to make but I knew nothing about android development.
 So, I did what any one would do in such a situation.
 I googled it.
 I googled how to make android apps.
 I was bombarded with tons and tons of blogs and video tutorials.
 I chose the The new Boston android tutorials because the guy who was teaching in the videos seemed funny and because I had to choose one.
 It is outdated now.
 It is a series of 200 videos each of about 5 minutes.
 After about watching 30 of them.
 I realized that I had to start my project.
 So I started it.
 Whenever I used to get stuck, I used to google it, if I couldn’t get the answers on google, I would ask them on Stack Overflow.